hltdev8642/devcon/README.md

 # Lua Console Overlay Mod for Teardown

-A comprehensive interactive console overlay for Teardown that provides debugging, scripting, and registry management capabilities.
+A comprehensive interactive console overlay for Teardown that provides debugging, scripting, and registry management capabilities, now enhanced with laser pointer tool integration.

 ## Features